NoahEmmanuelRoss/Simple-Platformer/README.md

 # Simple Platformer
- A simple 2D platformer made completely in C/C++.
+ A simple 2D platformer made from scratch in C/C++.